-Hilary E. Ackermann: Ackermann brings extensive experience assessing credit for major banking institutions, covering a variety of industries including the power generation, electrical utilities, and natural resources sectors, as well as in depth coverage of commodities trading including, oil, natural gas, and power as a risk manager.
+Hilary E. Ackermann, chair of the sustainability and risk committee: Ackermann brings extensive experience assessing credit for major banking institutions, covering a variety of industries including the power generation, electrical utilities, and natural resources sectors, as well as in depth coverage of commodities trading including, oil, natural gas, and power as a risk manager.
 Previously, Ackermann served on the board of Dynegy and, prior to that, was chief risk officer with Goldman Sachs Bank USA.
 Ackermann served as managing director, credit department of Goldman, Sachs & Co., as VP, credit department, and as an associate in the credit department.
 Prior to joining Goldman, Sachs, Ackermann served as assistant department head of Swiss Bank Corporation.

-Gavin Baiera, chairman of the compensation committee: Gavin Baiera recently served as a managing director at Angelo, Gordon & Co., where he was the global head of the firm’s corporate credit activities and portfolio manager for its distressed funds.
-Baiera was also a managing director and member of the firm’s executive committee.
-Prior to joining Angelo, Gordon in 2008, Baiera was the co-head of the strategic finance group at Morgan Stanley, which was responsible for all origination, underwriting and distribution of restructuring transactions.
+Gavin Baiera, chair of the compensation committee: Gavin Baiera is a senior managing director at Centerbridge Partners, L.P, which is a multi-strategy private investment firm focused on leveraged buyouts and distressed securities.
+He recently served as a managing director at Angelo, Gordon & Co., where he was the global head of the firm’s corporate credit activities and portfolio manager for its distressed funds.
+Baiera was also a member of the firm’s executive committee.
+Prior to joining Angelo, Gordon in 2008, Baiera was the co-head of the strategic finance group at Morgan Stanley, which was responsible for all origination, underwriting, and distribution of restructuring transactions.
 Prior to that, Baiera worked at General Electric Capital Corporation, concentrating on underwriting and investing in restructuring transactions.
-Baiera, who began his career at GE Capital in its financial management program, has served on numerous boards of directors including, most recently, MACH Gen, Orbitz Worldwide and Travelport Worldwide.
+Baiera, who began his career at GE Capital in its financial management program, has served on numerous boards of directors including, most recently, MACH Gen, Orbitz Worldwide, and Travelport Worldwide.
 He received a bachelor’s degree from Fairfield University and a master’s of business administration from the University of Southern California.

-Paul M. Barbas: Paul M. Barbas brings extensive utility, management, and oversight experience, having served in executive management positions with various utility and other companies.
+Paul M. Barbas, chair of the nominating and governance committee: Paul M. Barbas brings extensive utility, management, and oversight experience, having served in executive management positions with various utility and other companies.
 Barbas most recently served on the board of directors of Dynegy.
 Previously, he was president and CEO of DPL Inc. and its principal subsidiary, The Dayton Power and Light Company (DP&L), and he also served on the board of directors of DPL Inc. and DP&L. He previously served as executive vice president and COO of Chesapeake Utilities Corporation, a diversified utility company engaged in natural gas distribution, transmission, and marketing, propane gas distribution and wholesale marketing, and other related services, and he was executive vice president of Allegheny Power.
 Barbas also serves on the public board of Pepco Holdings, Inc.

-Brian Ferraioli, chairman of the audit committee: Brian Ferraioli most recently served as executive vice president and chief financial officer of KBR, Inc., a global engineering, construction, and services company supporting the energy, petrochemicals, government services, and civil infrastructure sectors.
+Brian Ferraioli, chair of the audit committee: Brian Ferraioli most recently served as executive vice president and chief financial officer of KBR, Inc., a global engineering, construction, and services company supporting the energy, petrochemicals, government services, and civil infrastructure sectors.
 Prior to KBR, Ferraioli was chief financial offer at The Shaw Group, Inc., an engineering, construction, and fabrication company serving the electric power generation and government services industries.
 Prior to that, Ferraioli worked 28 years in various finance and accounting functions with Foster Wheeler AG, a Swiss global conglomerate that provides design, engineering, construction, manufacturing, development, and plant operations.
-In addition to Vistra Energy, Ferraioli serves on the board of Babcock & Wilcox Enterprises and previously served on the boards of B&W’s predecessor company, Babcock & Wilcox, Inc., and Adolfson & Peterson, a private construction company.
+In addition to Vistra Energy, Ferraioli serves on the boards of Team, Inc. and Charah Solutions, Inc. and previously served on the boards of Babcock & Wilcox Enterprises, its predecessor company, Babcock & Wilcox, Inc., and Adolfson & Peterson, a private construction company.
 Ferraioli graduated with a bachelor’s degree in accounting from Seton Hall University and received a master of business administration from Columbia University.

 Jeff Hunter: Jeff Hunter is a managing member of Waterloo Capital Management.
 Prior to joining Waterloo, Hunter was the co-founder, managing partner and chief financial officer for Power Capital Advisors, LLC, where he managed the corporate development, due diligence and project financing functions.
 Previously, Hunter was a co-founder, executive vice president and chief financial officer of US Power Generating Company, a privately held merchant power company that acquired, financed and operated a portfolio of five conventional power stations located in New York, New York and Boston, Massachusetts.
 Prior to USPowerGen, Hunter was a partner at PA Consulting Group and principally responsible for managing the global energy strategy and risk management practice.
 Hunter currently serves on the board of directors of US Power Generating Company and Texas Transmission Holdings.